Li357/WHS-App/README.md

 - [ ] Fix UX on app update where screen flashes twice
 - [ ] Fix dashboard layout UX (jumpy)
 - [x] Update dependencies

+## v2

+Complete rewrite and redesign with NativeBase.
+Now with linting and better code.
+Using multiple deployment targets for CodePush testing and Bugsnag for crashlytics.

 ## v1 (latest 1.0.2)